 Speak with your colourist about purple or gold shampoo and for their at-home care recommendations, always asking how to use these products properly.
 It’s incredible how using a product correctly can improve the outcome.

-It’s important to create a personalised prescription for your hair using a carefully-curated marriage of internal nutrition and external treatments.
+Simone: It’s so important to create a personalised prescription for your hair using a carefully-curated marriage of internal nutrition and external treatments.

 Your hair stylist should be your hair guru; it’s best not to keep anything from them (even ‘having an affair’ with another stylist) – you’ll only be doing yourself a disservice!